Deir ez-Zor: Independence

+Civil war

 Protests (2011–2012)

-Deir Ezzor was one of the first cities that saw large demonstrations.
+Deir ez-Zor was one of the first cities that saw large demonstrations at the start of the Syrian civil war.
 The demonstrations began in the city on 15 March 2011, which was the first day in the movement of protests demanding the overthrow of the Syrian government.
 On 15 April 2011, a large demonstration was launched from the city's stadium despite the using of live bullets by the security forces and the militias supporting it.

-In the demonstrations on Friday, 22 April 2011 (the sixth Friday in the history of the Syrian revolution), the statue of Basil al-Assad was shot down, until then, the Syrian government had been cautious about the protests in Deir Ezzor, because of their clan nature and the size of their area and the presence of quantities of weapons in it stored from the days of the Iraq war.
+In the demonstrations on Friday, 22 April 2011 (the sixth Friday in the history of the Syrian revolution), the statue of Basil al-Assad was shot down, until then, the Syrian government had been cautious about the protests in Deir ez-Zor, because of their clan nature and the size of their area and the presence of quantities of weapons in it stored from the days of the Iraq war.
 When the demonstrators headed towards the statue of Basil al-Assad, the riot police fired only in the air.
 It is said that the demonstrators were not shot and prevented from dropping the statue because the security commanders did not know or appreciate the reaction that the people of the city could issue if one of the demonstrators were killed.

 Syrian security forces took complete control of the city in August 2011, but the Free Syrian Army (associated with the National Coalition for Syrian Revolutionary and Opposition Forces) returned to take control in June 2012.

+In recent years, Deir ez-Zor has remained a focal point in counterterrorism operations, with remnants of the Islamic State (IS) conducting insurgent attacks in the region.
+Its strategic location near the Iraq-Syria border has made it a critical area for both Syrian government forces and international coalitions monitoring extremist movements.